Galileo Resources (LON:GLR) Shares Down 17.1% – Should You Sell?

-Galileo Resources (LON:GLR – Get Free Report) last issued its earnings results on Monday, December 30th.
-The company reported GBX 0.19 ($0.00) EPS for the quarter.
+Galileo Resources (LON:GLR – Get Free Report) last posted its earnings results on Monday, December 30th.
+The company reported GBX 0.19 ($0.00) earnings per share for the quarter.

 Galileo Resources Plc explores and develops mineral projects in South Africa, Botswana, Zambia, Zimbabwe, the United Kingdom, and the United States.
 It explores for zinc, iron, manganese, copper, lithium, and gold deposits, as well as rare earths and aggregates.
 The company was incorporated in 2006 and is based in London, the United Kingdom.